cs160-berkeley/prog-01-crunch-time-LikeASmallBoss/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Any other support

 *Feel free to enhance your README.
 For Markdown syntax, see [the GitHub Guides](https://guides.github.com/features/mastering-markdown/).
 Remove this line in your submission.*